Julia Foster

-Life and career
+Early life

 Foster was born in Lewes, Sussex.
-Her first husband was Lionel Morton, once the lead singer with the 1960s pop band The Four Pennies.
-She is the mother of television celebrity Ben Fogle with her second husband, veterinarian Bruce Fogle.
-Foster also built up her own antique furniture business.
+She was educated at a convent.

+Career

 Foster's credits include the films The Loneliness of the Long Distance Runner (1962), The System (1964) with Oliver Reed, The Bargee (1964) with Harry H. Corbett, Alfie (1966) with Michael Caine, Half a Sixpence (1967) with Tommy Steele, and Percy (1971) with Hywel Bennett.

 On television, in 1969, she appeared in the second episode of series 1 of the Doctor in the House for London Weekend Television.
-She also starred as the eponymous heroine in the BBC production of Moll Flanders (1975) and also appeared alongside John Stride in the Yorkshire Television series Wilde Alliance in 1978.
-Additionally, she appeared with Michael Winner in a British TV advert for Esure car insurance.
+Foster also starred as the eponymous heroine in the BBC production of Moll Flanders (1975) and appeared alongside John Stride in the Yorkshire Television series Wilde Alliance in 1978.
+Foster latterly appeared with Michael Winner in a British TV advert for Esure car insurance.

 She played Queen Margaret of Anjou in the BBC Television Shakespeare adaptations of Henry VI, Part 1, Henry VI, Part 2, and The Tragedy of Richard III, which received its UK broadcast in January 1983.

 After her stage debut with the Brighton Repertory Theatre, Foster made her London debut in Travelling Light in 1965 at the Prince of Wales Theatre; she has since appeared in several London stage productions, including at The Globe Theatre, Lyric Theatre (Hammersmith), Queens Theatre, Criterion Theatre, King's Head Theatre, Royal Court Theatre, Apollo Theatre, New End Theatre, also in the UK at the Nottingham Playhouse, New Theatre, Oxford, Birmingham Repertory Company, and the Citizens Theatre, Glasgow.

-In 1967, Foster appeared on Juke Box Jury, in 1971 Call My Bluff, and in 1976, she was the castaway on Desert Island Discs.
+In 1967, Foster appeared on Juke Box Jury, in 1971 on Call My Bluff, and in 1976, she was the castaway on Desert Island Discs.

+Foster returned to acting in Alan Bennett's Allelujah! at the Bridge Theatre in 2018, playing retired librarian Mary.
+"For a long while I'd taken a break from acting," Foster commented.
+"I wasn't being asked to do the things I wanted to do, so the family became more important than one's career.
+I can't honestly remember how long it is since I last appeared on stage."

 In 2020, she played Vilma in Orphan 55, the third episode of series 12 of Doctor Who.

+Away from acting, Foster built up her own antique furniture business.

+Personal life

+Foster's first husband was Lionel Morton, once the lead singer with the 1960s pop band The Four Pennies.
+They had a daughter, Emily, who is a graphic designer.

+Foster is the mother of television celebrity Ben Fogle with her second husband, veterinarian Bruce Fogle.
+They also have a daughter, Tamara, who is a clothes designer.
+The couple, who met in 1970, live near Arundel in West Sussex.